Q. How did the Museum get its name?

 Q. What programming is available for school groups?

-A. The Willard and Pat Walker School Visit Program includes a guided tour, pre- and post-visit materials to use in the classroom, a 30-minute lunch provided by Eleven, the Museum's restaurant, a 30-minute session in Experience Art Studio, and souvenir gift bags for each of the students.
+A. The Willard and Pat Walker School Visit Program includes a guided tour, pre- and post-visit materials to use in the classroom, a 30-minute lunch provided by Eleven, the Museum’s restaurant, and souvenir gift bags for each of the students.
 There are several themed tours to choose from.

 We will be accepting applications from teachers interested in visiting the Museum during the Spring 2013 semester.
 Click here for more information about school groups.

 Q. How do I access the Crystal Bridges Trail and the Art Trail?

 A. Crystal Bridges Trail can be reached from downtown Bentonville.
 The trailhead entrance is on Northeast 3rd Street between A and B Streets (across from the splash park).
 Crystal Bridges Trail can also be accessed from Compton Gardens’ entrance on North Main Street, or from Northeast A Street north of the Museum.
 Click here to download a map.

 The Art Trail begins at James Turrell’s Skyspace installation, The Way of Color, on the Crystal Bridges Trail.
 It leads to the Museum’s south lobby.